Messages From My Friend

 At 4:00 am, he called The County Sheriff back.
 He explained the whole story, and asked about accidents & arrests.
 The Sheriff had nothing to report.
 My friend was distraught.
 What could possibly have happened?
 Certainly, his daughter would have called him if she were to have missed her curfew.
 She was exceptionally responsible.
 She knew that he waited-up in that green, leather chair until all of his children were home.
 She never had missed her curfew before.

 At 5:00 am, my friend called the Sheriff, again.
 This time, he asked the Sheriff to call the surrounding County Sheriffs to determine if there were any reported accidents or arrests.
 A bit testy, the Sheriff asked my friend, “How old is your daughter?”
 My friend said, “She’s 22.”
 The Sheriff snorted, “Look Pal.
-Your Daughter isn’t a little girl.
+Your Daughter isn’t a Little Girl.
 She’s a WOMAN.
 Call back in 3 days.
 If she is not back home, then, she’s a “Missing Person”.
 And hung-up.

 The Above YouTube Music Video’s Lyrics Capture the Essence of a Father’s Heart Towards His Daughter.

-My friend slumped in his chair.
-NO. NO. NO. The Sheriff was all wrong.
 His daughter isn’t a woman.
 She’s Daddy’s Little Girl – no matter how old she is.
-(His daughter came home at 7:30 am, driven by the man, with whom she spent the night.)
+His daughter came home at 7:30 am. (driven by the man, with whom she spent the night.)

-(Visited 65 times, 1 visits today)
+(Visited 106 times, 1 visits today)

 Filed Under: Family